pop-os/python-apt/doc/source/library/index.rst

 Going forward, the :mod:`apt` package appears.
 This package is using :mod:`apt_pkg` and :mod:`apt_inst` to provide easy to use ways to manipulate the cache, fetch packages, or install new packages.
-It also provides useful progress classes, for text and GTK+ interfaces.
+It also provides useful progress classes, currently only for text interfaces.
 The last package is :mod:`aptsources`.
 The aptsources package provides classes and functions to read files like :file:`/etc/apt/sources.list` and to modify them.